OpenAI with strict JSON Schema outputs

 Conclusion

 OK, I was wrong, it works.
-I will review my previous implementation that misled me into this conclusion.
+I will review the implementation that misled me into this conclusion.